20 Engaging Activities for People With Dementia at Home

 Combine happy memories and creativity via collages Cut out images from magazines or print old ads and articles.
 Choose subjects that fit your loved one’s interests, like cooking, cars, or fashion.
 Another idea is to scan and print old family pictures.
 Let your family member with dementia arrange and rearrange the elements to create pictures or scrapbook pages.

-Reminiscing activities for seniors with dementia or Alzheimer’s
+Reminiscing activities for dementia patients at home

 Reminiscence therapy uses sensory or visual cues from the past to help seniors reconnect with positive memories.
 Instead of asking direct questions that could be confusing or stressful, try gentle guidance.
 For example, if you’re looking at childhood photos, ask generally about growing up rather than where an image was taken.